 Ever-Green Energy is working with a public-private cohort led by Burlington Electric Department, Vermont Gas Systems, and the City of Burlington, Vermont, to advance the local district energy system to serve the University of Vermont Medical Center with carbon-free energy, and making the carbon-free attributes of this energy available to the broader Burlington community.

-In 2021, the team will be moving forward with implementation planning for this program that would achieve the desired outcomes of reducing carbon emissions, reducing dependence on fossil fuels, establishing rate stability, and utilizing local energy resources.
+The team is moving forward with implementation planning for this program that can achieve the desired outcomes of reducing carbon emissions, reducing dependence on fossil fuels, establishing rate stability, and utilizing local energy resources.

 About the Current Project

 In 2019, Vermont Gas and Burlington Electric Department engaged Ever-Green to begin investigating options to advance the district energy system in Burlington by capturing waste heat at the McNeil Generating Station and sending it via steam to the University of Vermont Medical Center, and possibly the University of Vermont campus.